-Asa told me he got his Pi from Amazon for around $40 after hearing about it from Tech Em Studios, where Asa serves an intern, helping kids learn about computers and technology in homeschool and after-school programs.
+Asa told me he got his Pi from Amazon for around $40 (affiliate link) after hearing about it from Tech Em Studios, where Asa serves an intern, helping kids learn about computers and technology in homeschool and after-school programs.

 The Raspberry Pi is an example of technology that is better than traditional curriculum.
 The Raspberry Pi Foundation has noted that the tiny computer was developed partly in a response to the trend that kids were being taught to be computer users (keyboarding, web search, etc.) rather than computer programmers.

 I’ve written before how I’ve seen a number of homeschooled teens build their own computer, even financing it themselves.
 Asa had already completed the teen tech project of building a computer.
 That gave him some experience on the hardware side.
 The Raspberry Pi has given him a deeper opportunity to learn coding — the software side.